Menu

 Amirata Saei

-Assistant Professor, Karolinska Institutet, Sweden
+Assistant Professor, Department of Microbiology, Tumor and Cell Biology, Karolinska Institutet, Sweden

 I am writing to apply for membership in the prestigious HUPO council.
 I am an Assistant Professor at Karolinska Institute, and my lab is interested in applying unique multidimensional proteomics tools to study "metabolite-protein" and "host-pathogen" interactions.
 We aim to identify metabolic vulnerabilities for developing therapeutic strategies against cancer.